uclnlp/jack/README.md

 ```

 Note, you can easily change the model to one of the other implemented NLI readers (e.g., `cbilstm_snli_reader`, `esim_snli_reader`)

+Note, you can add a flag `tensorboard_folder=.tb/dam_reader` to write tensorboard
+summaries to a provided path (here `.tb/dam_reader`).

+A copy of the model is written into the `model_dir` directory after each
+training epoch when performance improves.
+These can be loaded using the commands below or see e.g.
+[the showcase notebook][showcase].

 ```python
 from jack import readers